 Other examples that may require permission are cladding exterior walls with stone, timber, plastic etc., erecting satellite dishes on walls, roofs or chimneys fronting the highway, and undertaking roof alterations (including dormer windows).

-It is often the details on a building, particularly its windows, which give it its character.
-Although you do not need planning permission to replace windows or doors on an unlisted building in a conservation area, you should make sure that your alterations are in keeping with the character of the building and the area.
+It is often the details on a building which give it its character.
+You should make sure that your alterations are in keeping with the character of the building and the area.
 Unsympathetic changes may spoil the appearance of the historic scene and devalue your property.

 Works, usually excavation works, in certain conservation areas may also have archaeological implications.
 Planning Archaeology at Warwickshire County Council will be able to tell you whether scheduled monument consent is required.